melou-dev/livraison5-score-keeper/README.md

-# SCORE KEEPER - LEST PLAY  :hearts: !!!!
+# SCORE KEEPER - LET'S PLAY  :hearts: !!!!

 ## What have been done.